suhas-km/Distributed-Mini-Data-Harmonizer/README.md

 # Distributed Mini Data Harmonizer

 A distributed data processing pipeline that combines Python orchestration with Go workers to harmonize healthcare data.
-This project demonstrates modern distributed system patterns, concurrent processing, and inter-service communication.
+This project demonstrates modern distributed system patterns, concurrent processing, and inter-service communication in a local environment.

 ## 🏗️ Architecture Overview